gsip/articles-analyzer/README.md

 Also please start all commit messages with issue id like `#7 initialize the package`.

 ## Launch
+To use browser extension or start dev script please install node version >10, yarn, docker.
+Make install and build script.

+The Browser extension is compiled to `packages/browser-extensions/dist`.
 ##### install

 `yarn`
 ##### dev
 `yarn run start`